Sign In / Sign Out

 - Map and Locations

-David and Joan Lincoln
+David and Joan Lincoln.

 David C. Lincoln came to Arizona with his parents and family in 1931.
 The Lincoln family integrated themselves into the greater Sunnyslope community and started a tradition of philanthropy and giving back.
 Many locals may recognize the Lincoln name from John C. Lincoln North Mountain and John C. Lincoln Deer Valley Hospitals as well as the Lincoln Family YMCA in downtown Phoenix.

 David C. Lincoln was a distinguished businessman and venture capitalist.
 Together with his wife Joan, they volunteered many years of service on various boards and donated to a breadth of causes.
 Joan served for a decade on the Paradise Valley Town Council and later became the first female mayor.
 Joan was also an accomplished writer and artist.
-Together the Lincolns have used their talents to improve their community in far-reaching and impactful areas like education.
+Together the Lincolns used their talents to improve their community in far-reaching and impactful areas like education.
 One of those ventures is the Lincoln Center for Applied Ethics.

-The Lincoln Center for Applied Ethics was established Arizona State University in 1998.
+The Lincoln Center for Applied Ethics was established Arizona State University in 1999.
 Continuing public interest in ethics and the increasing importance of providing students an ethical education prompted Joan and David Lincoln of Paradise Valley to give Arizona State University a gift to initiate a university-wide applied ethics program developed and coordinated in the Lincoln Center for Applied Ethics.
-David’s belief is that ethical behavior can create better and more positive outcomes in every facet of life.
+David’s belief was that ethical behavior can create better and more positive outcomes in every facet of life.
 This belief was the impetus for the creation of the Lincoln Center.
 Ethics is a foundational building block from which great things can happen.